Swmbuk/rom_updater/README.md

 # rom_updater
-Command line script to replace curated folders of ROM files and save the lists as CSVs
+Command line script to replace curated folders of ROM files and save the lists as CSVs.